SufficientlySecure/calendar-import-export/README.md

 ## XML
 * XML Maximum line width 999
-* XML: Split multiple attributes each on a new line (Eclipse: Properties -> XML -> XML Files -> Editor)
+* XML: Split multiple attributes each on a new line
-* XML: Indent using spaces with Indention size 4 (Eclipse: Properties -> XML -> XML Files -> Editor)
+* XML: Indent using spaces with Indention size 4

 See http://www.androidpolice.com/2009/11/04/auto-formatting-android-xml-files-with-eclipse/

 # Licenses
-iCal Import/Export is licensed under the GPLv3+.
+iCal Import/Export is licensed under the GPL v3+.
 The file LICENSE includes the full license text.

 ## Details